Hullbridge Memories and History

 The Council have always wanted to develop land around Watery Lane.

-interesting that the fields had special names where as today we know the
+fields had special names where as today we know the fields by the

 This could be even more relevant now because of what is taking place regarding the housing development, which I hope I do not see whilst I am still alive.